srikanthonl/ngx-braintree/README.md

 <h1>Integrating Braintree in Angular applications</h1>

 This module integrates the Braintree Dropin UI integration with your Angular application.
-The integration aims at componentizing the Braintree-Angular integration so that you can just use the component `<ngx-braintree></ngx-braintree>` anywhere in your application and expect the integration to work.
+The integration aims at componentizing the Braintree-Angular integration so that you can just use the component `<ngx-braintree></ngx-braintree>` anywhere in your application and you are good to go.

 ## Usage

-> Note: Although this package works without any issues, the project is currently in a pre-release version and the final/stable version will be released very soon.
+> Note: This is not an official Braintree Angular component.

-First, install `ngx-braintree` by issuing the following command:
+First, if your application is in Angular 5.x, install `ngx-braintree` by issuing the following command:

 > npm install ngx-braintree --save

+If your application is an Angular 4.x application, install `ngx-braintree` by issuing the following command:

+> npm install ngx-braintree@v1

 After the above step is done, import it into your module: